 Does the MBacc curriculum address the calculus admissions requirement of some university STEM programs?

 MBacc's year-3 math course aligns with pre-calculus and computer programming.
 However, a student could take a high school (including AP) calculus course in that year, benefitting from the spaced practice as well as a deeper grasp of calculus's applications that comes from the applied and integrative nature of the Forum-based classes.
-Students could also take calculus in year 4, either alongside the dual-credit Cornerstone courses or simply as a regular high school or AP course.
-(Note: the four Cornerstones—which must be taken all together—are demanding college-level courses; students and parents / advisors should carefully consider the overall academic load of additional work.)
+Students could also take calculus in year 4, either alongside the optional Minerva University courses or simply as a regular high school or AP course.
+(Note: the Minerva University courses are demanding college-level experiences; students and parents / advisors should carefully consider the overall academic load and other time commitments.)

 How often will curriculum reviews take place, and what role do partner schools play?

 We expect that each course will undergo deep review and revision each year for the first three years it is taught.
 Thereafter, we expect light revision every year and deep review every 3 years.
 Partner schools provide administrative and curricular feedback via their Academic Program Managers (APMs), with whom they meet at least monthly, and student-based input via surveys administered 1-2 times per year.